exercism/julia/concepts/multi-dimensional-arrays/introduction.md

 NumPy enthusiasts will be aware that `np.linspace` is a widely-used function to generate an array of specified length, with specified endpoints and evenly-spaced values.
 This is typically used as the x-axis of a graph, or as the independent variable in linear models.

-Julia has no exact equivalent, but the very flexible [`range()`][range] function can mimic it by specifying the lower and upper bounds, plus the `length` keyword argument.
+Julia has no exact equivalent, but the very flexible `range()` function can mimic it by specifying the lower and upper bounds, plus the `length` keyword argument.

 ```julia-repl
 julia> x = range(0, 2π; length=100)